-Ainvesting offers traders with different levels of knowledge, both professional and novice traders, to buy and sell CFDs on a huge selection of underlying financial instruments.
+Ainvesting offers traders with different levels of knowledge, both professional and novice, to buy and sell CFDs on a huge selection of underlying financial instruments.
 The spread (difference between buy and sell prices) is different for each of the asset.
-Trader can place Orders through our cutting-edge trading platform.
-Limit Orders is an amazing tool which enables the traders, in particular, to set the level of risk and manage this risk effectively.
+Trader can place orders through our cutting-edge trading platform.
+The Limit Order is an amazing tool which enables the traders to set the level of risk and manage this risk effectively.

-Stop Loss will become a market order at the moment when Stop Loss Order reaches the price.
-Order practically gives an instruction to execute the position and close it.
-Market volatility is another issue - there might be high fluctuations of price and market volatility can lead to a change in the actual price when the Order is closed.
-But the closed Order will be as close as possible to Order price.
+Stop Loss will become a market order at the moment when the price reaches the set Stop Loss level.
+Order gives an instruction to execute the position and close it.
+Market volatility is another issue as there might be high fluctuations of price, and market volatility can lead to a change in the actual price when the order is closed.
+But the closed Order will be as close as possible to order price.

-To protect the profits on a stock, which is moving in the anticipated direction, there are Orders that will be executed accordingly.
-Trader can repeatedly update the price to execute a position at the Stop Loss Order while the trend is still moving favourably.
+To protect the profit on a stock, which is moving in the anticipated direction, there are Orders that will be executed accordingly.
+Traders can repeatedly update the price to execute a position at the Stop Loss Order while the trend is still moving favorably.